ASSERT-KTH/slumps/crow/README.md

 - **slumps/backend**: This image collect the needed tools to support crow, it needs the **slumps/souper** image and it includes wabt and the WASI headers.
 To build it, run `docker build -t slumps/backend` inside the docker_images folder.

 - **slumps/crow2**: This is the harness for CROW, it needs the **slumps/backend** image.

-To build it, run `docker build -t slumps/crow2` inside the crow folder.
+- **slumps/crow2:standalone**: This image contains the full crow environment inside, including a rabbitmq server.
+To build it, run `docker build -t slumps/crow2:standal` inside the crow folder.

 ### CROW dockerized app

-- `docker run -it --rm  slumps/crow2 <options>`: Launch all CROW services as a standalone docker container
+- `docker run -it --rm  slumps/crow2 <options>`: Launch all CROW services as a docker container, it can be used as a worker, if the broker is already deployed
-    - You can mount a volume in the local machine to collect the generation, `-v $(pwd)/out:/slumps/crow/crow/storage/out`

-- Inside the deploy folder you can find a docker-compose stack declaration with an example of the service deplyment
+  - Inside the deploy folder you can find a docker-compose stack declaration with an example of the service deployment with multiple workers

+- `docker run -it --rm -e REDIS_PASS="" -v $(pwd):/workdir slumps/crow2:standalone /workdir/hello.c <options>`: Launch CROW as a standalone isolated service as a standalone docker container
+  - You can mount a volume in the local machine to collect the generation, `-v $(pwd)/out:/slumps/crow/crow/storage/out`, the full commmand shoud look like `docker run -it --rm -e REDIS_PASS="" -v $(pwd)/out:/slumps/crow/crow/storage/out -v $(pwd):/workdir slumps/crow2:standalone /workdir/hello.c <options>`

 #### Horizontal escalation